Non-Discrimination, Sexual Misconduct, & Title IX Policy

 Reporting an Incident

-- Reporting an incident is mandatory for any manager/supervisor, or student working in a role that requires them to report misconduct;
+- Reporting an incident is mandatory for any UD community member working in a role that requires them to report misconduct;

 - A report may be filed by anyone who believes they have been a victim of or have witnessed or otherwise wish to report an incident of discrimination or harassment based on the above protected classes.